PrairieLearn/PrairieLearn/docs/manualGrading.md

 zilles@illinois.edu,2,,,,describeFibonacci,100,,42987,{},{},{"ans": "calculates the n-th Fibonacci number"},,,,
 ```

 This CSV file has three blank columns at the end, ready for the percentage score (0 to 100) and optional feedback and partial scores.
 The `submission_id` is an internal identifier that PrairieLearn uses to determine exactly which submitted answer is being graded.
 The `params` and `true_answer` columns show the question data.
 The `old_score_perc` column shows the score that the student currently has, which is convenient for re-grading or doing optional manual grading after an autograder has already done a first pass.
-If a feedback was already provided in a previous upload, the `old_feedback` column will contain the feedback the student currently has.
+If feedback was already provided in a previous upload, the `old_feedback` column will contain the feedback the student currently has.

 If the students uploaded files then you should also download `<assessment>_files_for_manual_grading.zip` from the "Downloads" tab.
 The scores and feedback should still be entered into the CSV file.